calaldees/KaraKara/README.md

     * We want users to know if they will be performing within the next 30 minuets (configurable) to know a rough time.
 If we provide the entire queue list with estimated times and an administrator identifies 3 long boring slow songs queued next to each other and decides to reorder the playlist slightly to assist the flow / mood of the event.
 Some users could see they have been put back a few tracks and become disgruntled (because of course it's their god given right to queue a track, how dare their sacred performance be postponed for lesser mortals).
     * Track estimations are displayed up to a configurable time (e.g 30 mins).
 After that point tracks are displayed in a deliberate random order.
 Users who have queued track passed this 'obfuscation threshold' see their request clearly listed and acknowledged, yet provides admins with curated control.
 * Notable Settings
-    * Disable mobile queuing
-        * If the mobile interface is being abused or an event organiser wants to engage with users face to face before queuing a track, users can still view tracks / lyrics with their mobiles but not queue them directly.
-    * Disable mobile interface
-        * If the interface is being abused or is causing a performance problem for the projector.
-The system can remain running for admins and the interface can be disabled.
     * Performer name limit
         * Performer 'bob' can't queue more than 2 tracks within a time-period
     * Track repeat limit